shahleon/FlashCards/README.md

 </p>

 ## Description
 Are you a student and having trouble preparing for tests and exams?
-Look no further.
-FlashCards also helps you memorize all that hard-to-remember information with online flashcards so that you ace your exams!
+Look no further, FlashCards can help you memorize all that hard-to-remember information with online flashcards so that you ace your exams!

 FlashCards is a spaced repetition learning platform to <b>create</b>, <b>memorize</b> and <b>share</b> your knowledge list using flashcards.

+In FlashCards you can:
 1. Create and customize your own deck of cards
-2. Practice mode
+2. Share you deck with friends or classmates
+3. Add searchable tags to your decks
+4. Explore public decks uploaded by other users on the explore page
+5. Add public decks to your own dashboard
+6. Practice your decks and keep track of your progress
+7. Keep track of your daily login streak

 ## Watch Flashcards in Action
 [![Watch the video](https://img.youtube.com/vi/tgp4uLDPOSE/hqdefault.jpg)](https://youtu.be/tgp4uLDPOSE)